-In this report, we present the first evidence for the presence of int22h-1/int22h-2-mediated Xq28 rearrangements with an ~0.5 Mb duplication in four cognitively impaired males who share behavioural abnormalities and characteristic facial features.
+In this report, we present the first evidence for the presence of int22h-1/int22h-2-mediated Xq28 rearrangements with an ~ 0.5 Mb duplication in four cognitively impaired males who share behavioural abnormalities and characteristic facial features.
 The reciprocal deletion was detected in a cognitively normal girl and her mother.

 The described rearrangement breakpoints were localised to the directly oriented 9.5 kb LCRs int22h-1 and int22h-2.
 The int22h-1 maps to intron 22 of the F8 gene, while int22h-2 and int22h-3 are located distally.
-Genomic inversions between int22h-1 and either int22h-2 or int22h-3 disrupt the F8 gene in nearly half of severe haemophilia A cases such that it was initially assumed that int22h-2 and int22h-3 were in opposite orientation to int22h-1.
-37 38 However, the publication of the sequence of the human X chromosome in 2005 revealed that int22h-1 and int22h-2 are, in fact, oriented in the same direction and are in opposite orientaadvancements in high-resolution array CGH technology, we present evidence of such rearrangements in three families with int22h-1/int22h-2-mediated Xq28 duplication and in one family with the reciprocal deletion.
+Genomic inversions between int22h-1 and either int22h-2 or int22h-3 disrupt the F8 gene in nearly half of severe haemophilia A cases such that it was initially assumed that int22h-2 and int22h-3 were in opposite orientation to int22h-1.37 38 However, the publication of the sequence of the human X chromosome in 2005 revealed that int22h-1 and int22h-2 are, in fact, oriented in the same direction and are in opposite orientation to int22h-3.39 These same data also revealed that int22h-2 and int22h-3 are part of a palindrome, suggesting that recombination between the arms of this palindrome may establish a non-deleterious inversion polymorphism, which changes the relative positions and orientations of int22h-2 and int22h-3, thus permit-... tow frequency frequency in the seen predicted that recombination between int22h-1 and int22h-2 are directly oriented, it has been predicted that recombination between int22h-1 and int22h-2 may also result in deletions and duplications.
+However, because of a lack of evidence, it has been suggested that they either are extremely rare or do not exist.36 39-42 Herein, due to advancements in high-resolution array CGH technology.
+We present evidence of such rearrangements in the int22h-1/int22h-2-mediated V of with the main suggested that the set of the s ting inversions involving int22h-1 and int22h-2.
+The low frequency with the reciprocal deletion.

 The int22h-1/int22h-2-mediated Xq28 duplications are approximately 0.5 Mb in size and are located telomeric to the MECP2 gene region.
-All four boys (families 1-3) with this duplication share characteristics that include cognitive impairment, behavioural problems (hyperactivity and aggressiveness), recurrent infections (pneumonia and ear infections) and characteristic facial features including high forehead, upper eyelid fullness, broad nasal bridge and thick lower lip (table 1, figure 1), suggesting that these duplications result in a distinct XLID syndrome.
+All four boys (families 1-3) with this duplication share characteristics that include cognitive impairment, behavioural problems (hyperactivity and aggressiveness), recurrent infections (pneumonia and ear infections) and similar characteristic facial features including high forehead, upper eyelid fullness, broad nasal bridge and thick lower lip (table 1, figure 1), suggesting that these duplications result in a distinct XLID syndrome.
 Furthermore, the absence of this duplication in the cognitively normal brother of the proband in family 3 lends additional support to this proposal.
 While the proband in family 3 also exhibits relative microcephaly, it is unclear whether the duplication is responsible.